ReneRumetshofer/OpenWeatherApp/README.md

 ### Obtaining the application

-You can compile the application yourself (project for VisualStudio version 16 is provided) or use the "STABLE_1.0.0" release.
+You can compile the application yourself (project for VisualStudio version 16 is provided) or use the "STABLE_1.0.0" release for x64.

 ## License